 Given the visibility of bathroom wall tile, it is often best practice to keep tile seams narrower, to use more routine layouts, and to use tiles with less complex visuals.
-Highly ornate tiles are acceptable, but are best limited to use in borders or for smaller applications, like backsplashes.
+Highly ornate types of tiles are acceptable but are best limited to use in borders or for smaller applications, like backsplashes.

 Two ways to keep a renovation project on track and save money: avoid order and delivery hiccups.
 Read more here.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.